-How much does it cost to develop an app like Pokemon Go?

 How much does it cost to develop an app like Pokémon Go?

-As I have already examined in the first lines of this article, it is not easy, nor cheap, to make an augmented reality application.
-As we said above there are not too many professionals specialised in Augmented Reality, precisely because it of the high cost in time and money it takes to develop an app of this type.
+As I have already mentioned in the first lines of this article, it is not easy, nor cheap, to make an augmented reality application.
+As we said above there are not too many professionals specialised in Augmented Reality, precisely because of the high cost in time and money it takes to develop an app of this type.

-In the case of Pokémon Go, they developed the technology themselves by Ingress, a long and expensive job.
+In the case of Pokémon Go, they developed the technology themselves through Ingress, a long and expensive job.
 However in our case, we can use technologies that have already been developed like Unity or Microsoft RA and work from there.
 For a good Augmented Reality job we will need two to three months of development work, which would cost upwards of € 25,000.

 The same effort and money invested to develop an app also has to be invested in designing the app.
 Although we can skimp on the design front, if we want good results in order to not destabilize the figures, etc. we have to work with the same time frame for development (2-3 months) and with a budget of at least € 25,000.
 If we make a simpler design we can reduce the cost up to 20,000 €